 This allows the gear wheel to also transfer a turning motion from one K'NEX rod to another K'NEX rod at right angles to it.

 The red and yellow gears in the photos above are the same width, 55mm.

 A much larger crown gear is also available, 130mm in diameter, as shown in the photo opposite.

-In the photo, the large yellow gear has 82 teeth, and the small grey gear has 14 teeth, so the rod at the bottom will turn 82 divided by 14 = 5.86 times faster than the rod at the top.
+In the photo, the large yellow gear has 82 teeth, and the small blue gear has 14 teeth, so the rod at the bottom will turn 82 divided by 14 = 5.86 times faster than the rod at the top.

 If you do not have any K'NEX gear wheels, a gear wheel may be made by putting 8 green rods into the 8 slots on a white connector.
 Two such wheels may then be used in combination, either to transfer motion between two parallel rods, or between two rods at right angles to each other.